 As a former Liberal MLC in the NSW Parliament, I had mixed feelings watching the Coalition vote evaporate last Saturday.
 My Senate vote also evaporated for the first time in 59 years!

-I admit I don’t know much about much – but after 21 years army service and 99 treks across the Kokoda Trail over the past 30 years I do know a little about the need to honour our shared military heritage with Papua New Guinea – our wartime ally, former mandated territory, our closest neighbour and our fellow Commonwealth member.
-I have also got to know a little about the plight of their subsistence villagers across the Kokoda Trail.
+I admit I don’t know much about much – but after 21 years army service and 99 treks across the Kokoda Trail over the past 30 years I do know a bit about the need to honour our shared military heritage with Papua New Guinea – our wartime ally, former mandated territory, our closest neighbour, and our fellow Commonwealth member.
+I have also got to know a bit about the plight of their subsistence villagers across the Kokoda Trail.

 My fellow trek leaders, who have a combined total of 160 years professional military experience and who have led more than 600 expeditions across the Trail, also know a bit about the place and its people.

-Unfortunately, we were regarded as persona non-grata as we tried to offer advice to a conga-line of Coalition Ministers responsible for the Pacific and Veterans Affairs since they swept to power in 2014.
+Unfortunately, we were regarded as persona non-grata as we tried to offer advice to a conga-line of Coalition Ministers responsible for the Pacific and Veterans Affairs since they came to power in 2014.

 The exception was Environment Minister, Greg Hunt.
 He was genuinely receptive to the problems relating to the dysfunctional management system DFAT imposed on PNG under a ‘Joint Agreement’ in 2008.
 He then conducted his own research to acquaint himself with the problems then decided to take an effective course of action.
 Unfortunately, he was moved from Environment to Health in a Cabinet reshuffle a short time later, and so it was back to square one.